Try Vietnamese foods once, and you cannot wait for the next time since every dish in this distinctive culinary culture tastes phenomenal.

-When you are in Vietnam, you will be familiar with the scene of Vietnamese people, even in a hurry, still sitting at a sidewalk pho stall and slurping a steaming hot bowl of pho.
+In short, when you are in Vietnam, you will be familiar with the scene of Vietnamese people, even in a hurry, still sitting at a sidewalk pho stall and slurping a steaming hot bowl of pho or noodles.

 4. Bun Rieu (Vietnamese Crab Based Soup Rice Vermicelli)

 Bun rieu is an extremely easy Vietnamese dish to eat with a rich broth of shrimp and crab flavor.
 Compared to pho, this dish will have a wider variety of toppings, including fish cakes, crab meat, shrimp, pork, or a few others.

 Vietnamese people have this dish for breakfast (or other meals in a day), and they usually eat it with shrimp paste and boiled pig blood.

 Those components will be pretty challenging to eat the first time since you are not used to the smell, but I promise you it will be absolutely robust.
 So, if you have a chance, why not try something out of the ordinary?